forward/harlequin/README.md

 ### Options

-An options object can can be passed as a third parameter to the `Harlequin.stripe` function call, allowing you to configure the display further.
+An options object can can be passed as a third parameter to the a paint function call, allowing you to configure the display further.

         Harlequin.stripe("mytable","column"{
           color_class: "color" // the class Harlequin will look for when colouring, default 'color'